pattmehta/AsyncImage/README.md

 - `writeCache` means that the image was loaded for the first time
 - `listCache` is only seen in the logs when any side-effect calling `AsyncImageLoader.debug = true` gets invoked

+> logs seen are from consecutive sessions, so older log is also displayed where initially there was no cache

 <br/>

     lib.asyncimage    I  CacheUtils: listCache